swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 rm -f data.zip
 ```

+### Explore the dataset

+Explore the dataset and try to understand the content of the file.

-Your working directory should look like this.
+Your working directory should now look like this.

 ```
 .